Coaching Service Statement

 CPSC is earned by private soccer coaches who demonstrate mastery across the five pillars and eleven units.
 Designed for 1:1, semi-private, and small-group trainers.

-Private coaches, semi-private trainers, small-group operators, and camp leaders — full-time and part-time.
+Private coaches, semi-private trainers, small-group operators, and camp leaders, both full-time and part-time.
 No federation license required.

 Work through 11 teaching units, sit a quiz on each, submit nine rubric-scored deliverables, and complete a capstone case study reviewed by a private training professional.
 Format: self-paced — you have 90 days from enrollment to submit everything.

 A certification credential, a digital badge, and a verifiable credential ID parents can check.
-Annual renewal holds the standard.
+The credential is $299.
+Annual renewal is $49 and includes a verified directory listing and a feature in our trusted-trainer newsletter.

 This certification is designed for the people doing the work — private coaches and the operators who run private training businesses.